madelinemarshall/BlueTidesMockImageCatalogue/README.md

 # BlueTides Mock Image Catalogue

 ### Data Access
-The BlueTides Mock Image Catalogue will become publicly available as a High Level Science Product (HLSP) via the Mikulski Archive for Space Telescopes (MAST) archive at [doi:10.17909/er09-4527](https://doi.org/10.17909/er09-4527) once the [Marshall et al. (submitted)](https://arxiv.org/abs/2206.08941) catalogue release paper is accepted for publication.
-Meanwhile, **please download the preliminary version of the catalogue from [Google Drive](https://drive.google.com/drive/folders/12GdcU5cBim2ysnXRrwXNUWNUAmpVgZxm?usp=sharing)**.
-Note that this is the same version of the catalogue that has been used in [Marshall et al. (submitted) v1](https://arxiv.org/abs/2206.08941).
+The BlueTides Mock Image Catalogue is publicly available as a High Level Science Product (HLSP) via the Mikulski Archive for Space Telescopes (MAST) archive at [doi:10.17909/er09-4527](https://doi.org/10.17909/er09-4527).
+Note that the current version v1 of the catalogue is the version used in [Marshall et al. (2022)](https://arxiv.org/abs/2206.08941).

 ### Usage Policy
 When using this data, please cite both the release paper (https://arxiv.org/abs/2206.08941) and the MAST DOI linking to the catalogue (https://doi.org/10.17909/er09-4527).